FAQ

 Who can sign up?

-Is there an income limitation?
+Was there an income limitation?

 How many people can subscribe?
-Where is the cut off?
+Where is the cut-off?

-Is there any upfront cost?
+Was there any upfront cost join?

 No, there is no upfront cost to join the Community Power project.